 No more wondering if people are actually seeing your ads, or whether you’re actually getting anything back from them.

-So if you haven’t got a Facebook fan page yet, take 5 minutes out of your day and get it set up!
+So if you haven’t got a Facebook fan page yet, take 5 minutes out of your day and get it setup your Facebook fan page!

 It doesn’t take long at all, and you can have yourself up and running in no time.